Dreams in Prussian Blue has been published by Penguin India as one of its Metro Reads series in February 2010.

 (Click on the images for a larger picture.)

 Vaishali Mathur (editor) introducing Metro Reads at Spring Fever.
 Reading out an excerpt from Dreams in Prussian Blue at Spring Fever.
 In conversation with CNN-IBN journalist Amrita Tripathi at Spring Fever.

 - An interview on the blog Indian Words (in Italian): Intervista a Paritosh Uttam

 A discussion on love, life and relationships in Mumbai, at Reliance TimeOut, Bandra, on May 8, 2010, along with Ahmed Faiyaz.
-More event pictures at Times of India Photogallery and at MastiOne
+More event pictures at Times of India Photogallery

 Poster of the Mumbai event.
 Unwrapping the books: Shweta Keswani, Peeya Rai Chowdhary, Ash Chandler, Nitin Chib, Ahmed Faiyaz.
 Shweta Keswani with the books.
 Peeya Rai Chowdhary

 A discussion on life and relationships in urban India at Landmark, Forum Mall, Koramangala, Bangalore on May 12, 2010, along with Ahmed Faiyaz.

 Coverage in New Express.
 In discussion with Ahmed Faiyaz, Priya Kaul, Prateek Gupta.
 Participating in the discussion.